rschristopher/rschristopher.github.io/src/custody/index.md

 # Custody

 To *custody* Bitcoin means
- securing the private keys that would be needed to spend your Bitcoin.
+ securing your private keys that would be needed to spend your Bitcoin.

 Unlike physical custody of assets,